typoman/featureman/README.md

 ## Why not maintained anymore?
 I started to develope it after graduating from TypeMedia.
 It doesn't contain any test to ensure integrity of the generated code and I encounter bugs.
-I'm going to release this and start a new one with cleaner code and ability to save the features inside the UFO.
+Sometimes it's better to let go of the past and start a new life!
+I will start a new one with cleaner code and ability to save the features inside the UFO.
 I'm studying the spec at the moment so it's gonna be a long ride!